Helleborus viridis

-Helleborus viridis, commonly called green hellebore, is a species of flowering plant in the buttercup family Ranunculaceae, native to Central and Western Europe, including southern England.
+Helleborus viridis, commonly called green hellebore, is a species of flowering plant in the buttercup family Ranunculaceae, native to central and western Europe, including southern England.
 All parts of the plant are poisonous.
+Other common names recorded include bastard hellebore, bear's foot, and boar's foot.

+Description

 It was one of many plants first described by Linnaeus in volume one of the 1753 (tenth) edition of his Species Plantarum.
-The Latin species epithet viridis means "green".
+The Latin species epithet viridis means 'green'.